House Approves Spending Bill With $1.6 Billion For Border Wall

 “Every single dime the President requested to start building a wall on our southern border he’s going to get… Most importantly, we’re sending more to the VA to fix veterans’ health care and reform outdated VA systems.”

-Representative Ruben Gallego, Democrat of Arizona, who served in the Marine Corps, said a border wall, which Trump has vowed Mexico will ultimately fund — is pretty much a deal-breaker for Democrats, according to the New York Times.
+Representative Ruben Gallego (D – AZ), who served in the Marine Corps, said a border wall, which Trump has vowed Mexico will ultimately fund — is pretty much a deal-breaker for Democrats, according to the New York Times.

 “Not only is his border wall expensive and unnecessary, members of this body who care deeply about our national defense shouldn’t be forced to decide to vote for this ridiculous proposal.”